The purpose and scope of this statement

 One Call uses a wide variety of suppliers.
 Like most large businesses it engages with suppliers of facilities management services, such as cleaning providers.
 As an insurance broker it also engages with suppliers of goods and services where customers’ property has been lost or damaged, medical and assistance services where customers have suffered accident or injury.
 One Call recognises that there is a risk that modern slavery and human trafficking may occur in supply chains of this nature.

 One Call has procedures in place to ensure that there is oversight over the selection and management of all third party suppliers.
 These procedures cover the due diligence process, contractual requirements, and ongoing relationship management.
-Where appropriate, provisions are also included in contracts that require suppliers to comply with the Modern Slavery Act and to provide information on request in relation to such compliance.

 One Call has procedures in place to enable employees to raise concerns about wrongful behaviour within its business, including in relation to ethical standards, without fear of reprisal.
 These procedures are set out in the One Call Whistleblowing Policy which is reviewed at least annually.
 Ensuring the independence, autonomy and effectiveness of the whistleblowing procedures in place, including those for the protection of staff raising concerns, is the responsibility of the Chair of the Audit Committee.